Please go to the Events section if you would like to book for the next walk.

 Fitzrovia has shrugged off its post-War Bohemian past by being transformed successfully into a part of central London full of high quality design and refreshing urban planning initiatives.
 Once famous as the birthplace of advertising and the three-hour lunch, now its restored Georgian splendour in the shadow of 60’s icon the BT Tower segues seamlessly into dynamic office schemes between the bustling Tottenham Court and Euston Roads.
 Nowhere else in the centre of the city boasts a broader combination of health, educational, commercial and residential schemes today.
 The walk covers a combination of completed and works-in-progress by such practices as Farrells, Wilkinson Eyre and Lifschutz Davidson Sandilands.
 This walk starts at NLA and finishes near Great Portland Street tube station.

-St Giles, Regent Street and Soho - Next walk: 8 February (bookings open c.
+St Giles, Regent Street and Soho - Next walk: tbc (bookings open c.
 4 weeks prior)

 With the Crossrail project tunnelling beneath the West End, major above ground works will deliver new buildings enhanced public spaces.
 On the way from St Giles in the east with its new Renzo Piano mixed-use development to the public space improvements around Oxford Circus we will look at the way new architectural planning has threaded into the dense social and historic fabric of Soho.
 We also see how retrofits and new-builds from leading practices such as Eric Parry Architects renew the 350 year-old landscape of the world behind Regent Street in Mayfair.
 This walk starts at NLA and finishes near Oxford Circus tube station.